The icon has changed! Visual Studio Code Version 1.17 released

 • VB: #Region, #EndRegion

-The reason is that I thought it would be pointless to have words that are unrelated to the operation appear in the code (even more so than commenting out the previous code), but looking at Stackoverflow, there are people who strongly dislike it, and it seems to be quite controversial.
+My reason is simply that it seems pointless to have words unrelated to the operation appear in the code (even more so than commented-out past code), and looking at Stack Overflow and other sites, it seems to be quite controversial, with a lot of people strongly disliking it.

 It seems that VSCode should support features that exist as specifications, regardless of likes and dislikes